 ENGINE START/STOP (Standard) - The start/stop system has been designed so that the engine cannot be started unless the ignition switch is in the "RUN" position and the master control switch is activated.
 This feature makes it difficult for unauthorized individuals to operate the lift when the truck is locked.
-The engine start/stop system is operated by an air cylinder at the upper controls.
+The engine start/stop system is operated by a three position toggle switch at the upper controls.